kalbasit/kalbas.it/content/about.md

 I've started learning development at the age 12.
 I owned a Casio Graph 100 back then, and I've learned C and assembly in order to write programs for it.
-As someone who yearns for knoweldge, I've experimented with many different angles of Software development.
+As someone who yearns for knowledge, I've experimented with many different angles of Software development.
 I've hacked mobile phones, designed and wrote websites, wrote backend applications and APIs, and managed servers as pets and cattle.